dalugoSU/ist_reminder_bot/README.md

 -yes
   * Assignments due "today" will be displayed.
 If there are no assignments -1 will be returned
   * You will be prompted if you want to push to Microsoft Teams:
-    - If yes:
-    * You will paste in your webhook in there and press enter
+    - You should type in 'no'

 ####For TAs and Professors:
 #### Do you have one webhook you would like to use always?